Unity-Technologies/articulations-robot-demo/README.md

 <img width="300px" src="images/parent-child.png">

 Next, you must add an `ArticulationBody` component to each of the game objects that compose the robot arm.
 You will not need to add `Rigidbody` components to any parts of the robot arm, but you may still want to add them to other objects in the environment that the robot will interact with.
-In our example, there are `Rigidbody`s only on the cube and the table.
+In our example, there are `Rigidbody` components only on the cube and the table.

+### The Root Body

 If you examine the `ArticulationBody` component on the base of the robot (the `UR3` game object), you will notice that it has a very simple interface.
 The is the root body of the articulation, which plays a special role.
 The `immovable` property should be checked if you do not intend this part of the robot to move around.

 <img width="500px" src="images/articulation_base.png">

 The successive `ArticulationBody` components on your robot arm are much more customizable.

+<img width="500px" src="images/articulation_other.png">

+### Articulation Joint Types

 The most important setting here is `Articulation Joint Type`.
 The available types are:
-* Fixed - does not allow any relative movement of the connected bodies
+* `Fixed` - does not allow any relative movement of the connected bodies
-* Prismatic - only allows relative translation of the connection bodies along one specified axis
+* `Prismatic` - only allows relative translation of the connection bodies along one specified axis
-* Revolute - allows rotational movement around the X axis of the parent's anchor
+* `Revolute` - allows rotational movement around the X axis of the parent's anchor
-* Spherical - allows relative rotations (but not translations) of the two connected bodies
+* `Spherical` - allows relative rotations (but not translations) of the two connected bodies

-<img width="500px" src="images/articulation_other.png">
+Since all the joints on our robot arm rotate on only one axis, all of our articulation joints here are `Revolute`, except for the two pincher fingers on the hand, which are `Prismatic` because they slide back and forth on one axis.

+### Damping and Friction

+### Drives

+### Limits

 ## License